Glamorous Glass frogs… jewels of the forest.

 What struck me the most while looking at the photos I had taken is that not only are glass frogs transparent from below but also translucent from above, you can see their spinal column and some internal organs in the photos.

 Glass frogs are truly incredible creatures.
-I look forward with anticipation of seeing more this coming May when we return for our next expedition to Community Cloud Forest Conservation (16 May to 29 May 2015).
+I look forward with anticipation of seeing more in our conservation project at Community Cloud Forest Conservation

 (Köhler, G. 2011.
 Amphibians of Central America.
 Herpeton Verlag, Offenbach)